phl043456-star/protein-env-representation/README.md

+Current stable version: 4.7

+4.7 introduces a Structure-of-Arrays (SoA) memory layout and global atom indexing, allowing the pipeline to process very large complexes (e.g. the 70S ribosome, >150k atoms) on a single 16 GB GPU.
+Numerical outputs are equivalent to v4.6; only the memory layout and performance characteristics have changed.

 ### ⚠️ Note on Reproducibility & Memory Efficiency
 To reproduce the results reported in the manuscript (especially for large complexes like **Ribosome 6Q97**), please enable the `--no-pair-contacts` flag.